bipinaghimire/Calculator/README.md

 # Calculator
 This is a simple calculator that has capability of doing simple mathematical operations like addition(+), subtraction(-), multiplication(*), and division(/).
+We can also find the power of a number using '^' this power button.
 It also can perform operations containing decimal and also has back button (Del) which is used to delete certain required number while there is error in typing.
 The layout of this calculator is simple and contains 5 rows and 4 columns.
 There is also 'Clear' button which is used to delete previous operations and user can do new task.
 The equal button (=) gives the end result.
 This calcutor is user friendly as it is easier to use
 The layout of the calculator is shown in picture below: